FIVE STEPS TO GET YOUR FAB CITY STARTED WITH THE CARTOGRAPHY

 Before you get started

-You are eager to establish a flourishing and productive community of citizens, makers, designers, and other ventures that promotes circular innovation.
+Ask yourself if you are interested in establishing a flourishing and productive community of citizens, makers, designers, and other ventures that promote circular innovation?
 A community that enables local production of valuable goods your city needs to thrive.
+The Cartography toolkit can get you closer to this goal!

 So, what can you do?
-Your first step is to use the urban ecosystem mapping template to determine whether your city or neighbourhood is within the safe boundaries of regional social and ecological parameters.
-Once you have completed your research, you can return to the template and develop a plan based on your findings.
+Your first step is to use the urban ecosystem mapping template to determine whether your city or neighbourhood is within the safe boundaries of local social and ecological parameters.
+We have created a comprehensive workshop sheet to help you map your urban baseline.
+You will dive into waste generation data, explore land use change around your city, discover sources of water stress and become an ethnographer who learns about the culture of your neighbourhood.
+Don't worry - this workshop is designed to be a work-in-progress and you can return to it at any time.

 Resources & materials